 The towering sandstone warehouses of Salamanca Place now house myriad art galleries, shops, theatres, cafes and restaurants.
 During the week the main road of Salamanca Place offers paid parking, but on Saturdays the street is closed from Davey Street all the way down to where Runnymede Street meets Salamanca Place and the area sprouts hundreds of market stalls.
 One of the most visited tourist attractions in Hobart, the markets are just as popular with locals and I spent many Saturday mornings and afternoons wandering among the stalls, shopping for gifts, clothing or fresh produce, listening to the buskers, meeting friends for a coffee and often popping into the other shops and galleries alongside the stalls.

 You can easily spend two or three hours wandering amongst the stalls, galleries and shops in Salamanca so make sure you give yourself enough time.
-Don’t miss out on my favourite shop, Norman and Dann, where you can get mouthwatering chocolates, and Jack Green, a pub which has awesome decor and also serves cute little mini hamburgers as well as other food.
+Don’t miss out on my favourite shop, Norman and Dann, where you can get mouth-watering chocolates, and Jack Greene, a pub which has awesome décor and also serves cute little mini hamburgers as well as other food.
 Also make sure you explore the little alleys behind the sandstone buildings and duck into Salamanca Square (you will know it by the fountain in the centre) for more shops, cafes, restaurants and pubs.
 Keep an eye out for the relatively new sculpture of the dog and rabbit referencing Marilyn Monroe.

-For other great places to eat in the Salamanca area you can’t go wrong with Smolt or Annapurna for the best Indian curries.
-Of course, you might want to save these places for dinner as there are lots of great stalls at the markets serving delicious eats made with local produce.
+For other great places to eat in the Salamanca area you can’t go wrong with Annapurna for the best Indian curries.
+Of course, you might want to save it for dinner as there are lots of great stalls at the markets serving delicious eats made with local produce.
 If you walk far enough towards Davey Street you might also like to picnic with your choices in St. David’s Park, another Hobart icon with the sandstone lions keeping guard at the gate.
 If you have had enough of the markets then you can walk down towards the Brooke Street Pier and the rest of the Hobart waterfront area.

 Tasmania is known for its fresh seafood and the best place to get it is right on the docks!
-As you walk along the waterfront you may notice the MONA ROMA boat which leaves from Brooke Street Pier and takes you to MONA if you are heading there to explore some art; although you might wish to do it another day as it is also an attraction that requires a few hours at least to enjoy.
+As you walk along the waterfront you may notice the MONA ROMA boat which leaves from Brooke Street Pier and takes you to MONA if you are heading there to explore some art; although you might wish to do it another day as it is also an attraction that requires a few hours, at least, to enjoy.
 Continue on past the Constitution dock bridge and you will pass by Fish Frenzy (one of my favourite restaurants for seafood, I recommend the fish burger!) and the historic Lady Nelson tall ship.
 This replica of the original ship can be privately chartered or you can simply join one of their regular outings on a Saturday or Sunday and sail along the Derwent River; read more here.

 Not far from here you will see a large sculpture of a seahorse to lead you to Mures, another Hobart institution that serves the freshest seafood and also has a very impressive ice-cream selection!
 The best part about eating at Mures or Fish Frenzy is that you can either sit outside or inside by a window and see out over the docks and fishing boats while you taste some of the freshest seafood around.
 Another part of Mures I love is the huge mural they have on one wall.